Human Indulgences - Yay or Nay for Cats & Dogs?

 Fried food is an indulgence for many.
 We’re sure many can relate to this situation: you’ve got your comfort food set up — then your furry friend comes along and meows softly or gives you puppy dog eyes.

 However, fried food such as fried chicken, fried fish, and French fries are high in fat and calories.
 Therefore, these types of food cause or aggravate health conditions like obesity and weight gain in cats and dogs.
-Regular consumption of high fat food can also cause canine pancreatitis (the inflammation of the dog’s pancreas.)
+Regular consumption of high fat food can also cause feline or canine pancreatitis (the inflammation of the dog’s pancreas.)

 Symptoms of pancreatitis in dogs include: